bert78it/football/README.md

 ## Automation
 - GitHub Actions workflow runs daily at 11:00 UTC
 - Fetches matches and adds them to your calendar automatically
+- Sends Telegram notifications for upcoming matches
 - No manual intervention needed once set up

 ## Troubleshooting
 - Check GitHub Actions logs for any errors
 - Verify all secrets are correctly set in GitHub
 - Ensure Google Calendar token is up to date
+- For Telegram issues:
+  - Check if your bot token is valid
+  - Ensure you've messaged your bot at least once
+  - Verify your chat ID is correct

 ## Development
 To run locally: